karrot-dev/35c3-foodsaving-talk/index.md

   * contracts that need supplies overproduction
   * the packaging has broken
   * the label is printed wrong
+* ecological catastrophe
   * huge emissions of greenhouse gases
   * impact production + landfill is massive.
   * if it were a country ...